xueyuanj/alzheimer_2019/README.md

 General steps:

-1)
+1) Unsupervised cluster

-2)
+2) Collapse the preclusters and get clusters that correspond to cell type (based on cell markers)

+3) Compared DEG between AD, no AD, and among disease progression

+4) Subcluster of microglia

+5) DEG among the 4 microglia subpopulations

+5) microglia subpopulation and trait association test

-A separate file for subcluster and categorical trait association test
+#A separate file for subcluster and categorical trait association test

 $ categorical.test.Rmd